John Caesar

 Born in Madagascar, he was enslaved in the United States in the late 1770s.
 Caesar later moved to south England where he was tried in 1786 for stealing £12.
 His sentence was transportation to the Colony of New South Wales for seven years.
 In January 1788 he arrived in Botany Bay on the First Fleet convict ship '.
 15 months later Caesar was tried for stealing food and sentenced to transportation for life.
 He escaped into the bush but was caught two months later.

 Caesar made another escape in 1789, but subsequently returned to the colony after being attacked by Aboriginals.
 He was sent to work on Norfolk Island, where he fathered a daughter with English-born convict Anne Power.
 He made a third escape in 1794.
-In late 1795, Caesar seriously wounded Aboriginal warrior Pemulwuy during a Bidjigal guerilla attack.
+Caesar seriously wounded Aboriginal warrior Pemulwuy during a Bidjigal guerilla attack in late 1795.
 Caesar made his fourth and final escape from custody in December.
 Governor John Hunter offered a lavish reward for his capture.
-In February 1796, Caesar was shot and killed by ex-highwayman John Wimbow.
+In February 1796, Caesar was shot and killed by former highwayman John Wimbow.

 Early life

 "John Caesar" was born circa 1763; his birth name is unknown.
-Early newspaper reports stated that he was born in the West Indies, (Note: Newspaper sources that reference Caesar as being from the West Indies:) though contemporary historians have suggested that Madagascar may have been his place of birth.
+Early newspaper reports stated he was born in the West Indies, (Note: Newspaper sources that reference Caesar as being from the West Indies:) though contemporary historians have suggested Madagascar might be his place of birth.
 The name Caesar was common amongst slaves, and it is likely he was given the name during his enslavement in Virginia or South Carolina in the late 1770s.
 Malagasy people were particularly prized in those areas.

 John Caesar was living in England by 1786.
 He may have fled to British lines seeking emancipation.
-It is also possible that his slave owner was a loyalist who returned to England following the American Revolutionary War.
+It is also possible his slave owner was a loyalist who returned to England following the American Revolutionary War.
 In the Book of Negroes, a 1783 record of Black Loyalists departing North America, two young men aged fourteen and eighteen named Caesar are recorded travelling to Spithead in England.
-Historian Cassandra Pybus believes that the fourteen-year-old, described as a "stout fellow", was John Caesar.
+Historian Cassandra Pybus believes the fourteen-year-old, described as a "stout fellow", was John Caesar.
 By 1786 he was a servant living in the parish of St Paul, Deptford.